kl1nton/4_MRCS_Bailey_Love/S2_Principles_of_Surgery.md

 For each of the patients described below, select the single most likely diagnosis from the options listed above.
 Each option may be used once, more than once or not at all.

 ### Q6
 A 27-year-old man presents with a soft lump in the right scrotum.
-On examination there is a positive cough impulse and the doctor is unable to get above the lump.
-The patient is able to push the lump back, and when the doctor places his fingers over the right groin the lump does not reappear even when the patient coughs.
+On examination there is a *positive cough impulse* and the doctor is *unable to get above the lump*.
+The patient is able to *push the lump back*, and when the doctor places his fingers over the right groin the lump does not reappear even when the patient coughs.
+#### Answer: D. Indirect inguinal hermia - TRUE
+- Reducable back along Inguinal Canal --> Deep Ring --> Indirect Inguinal Hernia

 ### Q7
-A 26-year-old man presents with a 3-day history of pain in the left scrotum.
-On examination the scrotum is hot, swollen and tender.
+A 26-year-old man presents with a *3-day history of pain* in the left scrotum.
+On examination the scrotum is *hot, swollen and tender*.
+#### Answer: I. Epididymo-orchitis - TRUE
+- Infection of epididymis + testis: can be mistaken for torsion

 ### Q8
 A 22-year-old man presents with a painless swelling in the right scrotum.
-On examination the swelling is non-tender but contains a firm mass which does not seem separate from the testicle.
+On examination the swelling is non-tender but contains a *firm mass* which does *not seem separate* from the testicle.
 The scrotal swelling brightly transilluminates.
+#### Answer: H. Epididymal cyst - *FALSE* - A. Testicular cancer
+- Any firm scrotal mass is cancer *until proven otherwise*
+- Testicular cancer may often be associated with a hydrocele

 ### Q9
-A 32-year-old man presents complaining of a ‘dragging’ sensation in the left scrotum.
-On examination, the doctor can palpate a soft mass which feels like a ‘bag of worms’ but only when the patient is standing.
+A 32-year-old man presents complaining of a *'dragging' sensation* in the left scrotum.
+On examination, the doctor can palpate a soft mass which feels like a *'bag of worms'* but only when the patient is standing.
+#### Answer: E. Varicocele - TRUE
+- Classic description of a variocele
+- More common on left: left testicular vein drains into left renal vein (not IVC)

 ### Q10
 A 21-year-old man presents with sudden onset of left testicular pain which came on 2 hours ago.
 When the doctor tries to examine him, he almost jumps off the bed.
+#### Answer: B. Testicular torsion - TRUE
+- Sudden onset of severe testicular pain + short duration: testicular torsion until proven otherwise
+- **NOTE** a surgical emergency

-## Q11-15: Lumps in the Neck
+## Q11-15: Lumps in the Neck - Ch45: Pharynx, larynx and neck
     A. Lymph node
     B. Branchial cyst
     C. Thyroglossal cyst